brookshelley/brookshelley.github.com/content/movies.md

 ## Movies

+**Evangelion 1.11 & 2.22**

+A friend watched Evangelion for the first time recently, and I was reminded I never got around to watching these remakes/retellings.
+Really, really weird, but in a new ways.
+I kind of like that they cut out many of the extraneous slice-of-life stuff.

+**Ava**

+I love an assassin film, but this one managed to make everything feel a bit smaller and more banal.
+Pretty forgettable with the stakes of a lifetime drama but the fight scenes of an action film.

+**Wall E**

+Super cute and dystopic.
+I love this movie so much.

+**Mr. Jones**

+This was nothing like that Counting Crows song, but it was excellent.
+I didn’t know this story before watching the film, but fuck.
+I wish Vanessa Kirby had more to do, but I suppose that’s the issue with historical fiction.

+**The Long Dumb Road**

+A great buddy road movie.
+Planes, Trains, and Automobiles is one of my all-time favorite movies and this channels the delightful failures and wonderful moments of the genre perfectly.
+I should’ve watched this a while ago.

+**Blade Runner: 2046**

+This held up though I wanted more McKenzie Davis scenes.
+Also!
+I forgot Ana de Armas was in this.
+Neat.

+**Mission Impossible 6**

+Outstanding!
+After a little bit of a slump in 5, six was back to the wild heights of 4.
+The HALO jump was nuts, especially after looking into how they filmed it.
+I can’t stand Alec Baldwin, but everyone else in this is dope.
+A+ helicopter scenes as well.
+There’s car, and motorcycle chases, and even some outstanding Tom Cruise runs.

+**The Da Vinci Code**

+A real stinker, but silly enough to watch over a phone call with a pal.
+Ian McKellan was the best part of this film, with a close second being Bettany’s ability to look tortured and have sexual tension with literally everyone in every scene.

+**Mission Impossible 5**

+A fifth movie and a fifth director.
+Renne is back, which I’d forgotten, and also this movie brings some truly wild times.
+This is the first time the IMF goes up against the Syndicate, and has a kinda fun Opera battle.
+There’s no huge building this time, but there was a big swimming scene.

+**Mission Impossible 4**

+Benji, you fucking did it—you’re out in the field.
+I’m pretty glad Simon Pegg became a series regular, and especially glad that barely anyone else from earlier in the series didn’t.
+I do wish Keri Russell would come back though, bc she’s cool.
+Also this one has Stellar Skateboard.

+**Mission Impossible 3**

+Aw, yea...
+JJ Abrams is here with Felicity and that guy that’s in everything he makes!
+This was a really fun time at the movies.
+So many printable face masks!
+Phillip Seymour Hoffman!
+Tom Cruise running!
+A terrible love story!
+Also, who can forget the ridiculous [Nokia phones](https://www.firstpost.com/tech/news-analysis/mission-impossible-3-on-nokia-n93-3549677.html) they used in this.

+**Mission Impossible 2**

+Definitely not as good as the first.
+John Woo is great, but some of his signature shots and slo-no effects just come off kinda silly in this.

+**Mission Impossible**

+What a blast from the past.
+The special effects were largely practical, which means they aged well, but the computer interfaces are delightfully 90s.
+I can’t believe how much this series has upped itself every incarnation, but this first one is still just a nice small-scale spy film.

+**The Trip**

+I’ve enjoyed Coogan since the Day Today sketches he did with Chris Morris, so it’s fascinating to see him age and keep doing odd versions of himself on film.
+Rob Brydon is excellent in this, and I’m reminded I should rewatch the entirety of Gavin & Stacey.
+If you want to see two middle-aged men making very stupid (but funny) jokes and impressions while sampling haute cuisine in the north of England, this is your chance.

+**Class Action Park**

+I don’t know how I survived the 80s and 90s.
+I did a lot of really, really stupid and dangerous shit, even if I never got to go to Action Park.
+We had Schiltterbahn where I grew up, which was way less wild, but still pretty dangerous at times.
+This film does a good job of showing the teen thrills of incredibly shady theme parks.

+**Boys State**

+I can’t stand the little conservative assholes.
+Steven Garcia was chill though.
+Also, it’s surreal to see how far right everyone went out of an assumption that other kids would be conservative, despite that being somewhat untrue.
+I went to UT as well, and it was pretty nostalgic to see Clark Field and other spots I spent a lot of time on film.

+**Jack Reacher**

+Not the best of the Tom Cruise action franchises, but fun enough.
+Light on action till the end.

+**Genocidal Organ**

+I watched this a while ago before I read the book.
+It’s kind of a fascinating, if quite gory, look into what we do for “security” and how our definitions of other are constructed.

+**Nightcrawler**

+Despite a lack of blue skin or a tail, Gyllenhaal embodied a character just as bizarre and rigidly pursuant of his beliefs.
+Deeply strange film.

 **Violent Cop**

 This is a rewatch, but I think it’s been at least 15 years since this first time I saw it.
 Beat Takeshi is a treasure.
 This movie is delightfully filmed.
 I kinda love the 80s Japanese film look, which is more reminiscent of TV than film.
 A classic